 Mayo has its peopled islands and this is one of them.
 It has a history involving monastic life and the "pirate queen" Grace O' Malley.
 Having a situation at the mouth of Clew Bay makes it easy to reach for a spot of exploration.

 The Aran Islands aren't the only inhabited examples of such things off the coast of Galway as Inishbofin proves.
-With the right weather, it looks an interesting and views of the mainland should be promising.
+With the right weather, it looks an interesting destination and views of the mainland should be promising with the Twelve Bens on view, especially on a clear day.

 It may be a small place but that doesn't stop it staking out its place on the web.
-It has its passenger ferry connections too and you'll find it between Inishbofin and Clare islands.
+It has its passenger ferry connections too and you'll find it between Inishbofin and Clare Island.
+Some island hopping may in order and nothing is overbearing in size anyway.

 For whatever reason, the oddly named Suck River came to mind and I decided to find out where it was with a view to uncovering the origins of the name.
 That was what brought me to Roscommon where a long distance walking route around the river valley is shared with nearby County Galway.
 It is not the only river around here for the River Shannon marks out the county's eastern boundary and offers a lot since it is the longest river in Ireland (and even Britain has nothing to match it for length).
 That should give plenty of reasons to visit this overlooked part of Ireland and there are other walking possibilities there too.